safe-graph/UGFraud/README.md

 ## User Guide

 ### Running the example code
-You can find the implemented models in `Demo` directory.
+You can find the implemented models in `/UGFraud/Demo` directory.
 For example, you can run fBox using:
 ```bash
 python eval_fBox.py
 ```

 ### Running on your datasets
-Have a look at the `data_to_network_graph.py` to convert your own data into a graph ([networkx graph](https://networkx.github.io/documentation/stable/tutorial.html#creating-a-graph).
+Have a look at the `/UGFraud/Demo/data_to_network_graph.py` to convert your own data into a graph ([networkx graph](https://networkx.github.io/documentation/stable/tutorial.html#creating-a-graph).

-In order to use your own data, you have to provide below information at least:
+In order to use your own data, you have to provide the following information at least:
 * a dict of dict:
 ```
 'user_id':{